 You might build a growth-oriented portfolio by choosing individual stocks or by seeking out funds (mutual funds and ETFs) that invest primarily around capital gains.

-Growth investing means that your cash flow will be much more intermittent but in larger amounts than with dividend investing, since your money comes from selling these stocks in lump sums.
+Growth investing means that your cash flow will be much more intermittent but in larger amounts than with dividend investing since your money comes from selling these stocks in lump sums.
 If you pursue this strategy, you should also decide what you will do with the cash generated by each sale.
-Many investors roll their returns back into their portfolios, using the money to buy a new stock or set of stocks which they will hold in anticipation of future gains.
+Many investors roll their returns back into their portfolios, using the money to buy a new stock or set of stocks that they will hold in anticipation of future gains.

-Risk
+1. Risk

 Dividend stocks tend to be lower risk than growth stocks.
-Companies which pay dividends tend to be well-established, so their payments tend to be steady and reliable.
+Companies that pay dividends tend to be well-established, so their payments tend to be steady and reliable.
 But dividend payments tend to be smaller than the money you’ll make off of capital gains, and by sharing their profits instead of reinvesting them these companies reduce their potential for stock price gains.

-You can generally make more money off of growth stocks, but with higher risk.
+You can generally make more money off of growth stocks but with higher risk.

-Cash Flow
+2. Cash Flow

 Growth stocks provide highly intermittent returns.
 As noted above, when you invest in growth stocks you are trading on volatility.
 While you can set a target price at which you’ll sell your stocks, the market is inherently unpredictable.
 You have no way of knowing when (or even if) your stock will hit its target price.
 This makes growth stocks a good strategy for investors who can keep their cash tied up in the market in between sales.

-Time Horizon
+3. Time Horizon

-"FUTURE" written on a rural roadGrowth investing tends to be a longer term model of investment.
-Ideally you will hold your stock for several months, if not several years, while it gains value before you sell it.
+Growth investing tends to be a longer-term model of investment.
+Ideally, you will hold your stock for several months, if not several years, while it gains value before you sell it.
 This can lead to strong gains, but it means that you need to plan your portfolio, and your liquidity, around that kind of horizon.

-Dividend investing tends to be a shorter term model of investment.
+Dividend investing tends to be a shorter-term model of investment.
 Since you are not trading a dividend stock for its long-term capital gains, you can move in and out of these investments fairly easily.

-Generally speaking you will measure a dividend investment on a quarterly basis, since this is the time frame on which you will measure your returns.
+Generally speaking you will measure a dividend investment quarterly since this is the time frame on which you will measure your returns.

-The Bottom Line
+Bottom Line

 Investing Tips